Mandaue City Science High School: History

 Mrs. Lucilin Suan, former principal of MCCNHS, succeeded Mr. Rigel Devena in the division and in the case of the Science High School.
 She did the selection and interview of the second batch composed of 20 students and the third batch composed of 20 students.

 In 1998, former Mandaue City Schools Supt.
-Dr. Gloria Pinili pointed out the need to make MCSHS independent and gain recognition from the Bureau of Secondary Education.
-At the beginning of this plan to separate MCSHS, Dr. Pinili chose a very dynamic administrator whom she saw would ably hold the reins of the division's show-windows on quality education.
+Dr. Gloria Pinili pointed out the need to make MCSNHS independent and gain recognition from the Bureau of Secondary Education.
+At the beginning of this plan to separate MCSNHS, Dr. Pinili chose a very dynamic administrator whom she saw would ably hold the reins of the division's show-windows on quality education.
 Mr. Marcelo Inot was picked from the many administrators on the bases of his educational and intellectual qualifications, and his leadership potential.

 By S.Y.
-1999–2000, Mandaue City Science High School weaned itself from its first foster school and started operating independently.
+1999–2000, Mandaue City Science National High School weaned itself from its first foster school and started operating independently.
 Occupying one of the buildings of DGLLOMNHS, it is now composed of 5 classes with 70 students in the first year, 24 in the second year, 20 in the third year, and 22 in the graduating class, a total of 136 students.
 They are mentored by 10 young and strong teachers picked equally from strong high schools in Mandaue City.

 Since then the school has carved a name for itself as it gained honor and recognition through the students' very good performance in contests and other activities.
-With the support of the division staff, especially Mrs. Lucilin Suan and Mrs. Milagros Ouano as well as the officials of the barangay headed by Barangay Chairman, Joy Mangubat and the government of Mandaue City headed by Mayor Thadeo Ouano, MCSHS is bound to reap more.
+With the support of the division staff, especially Mrs. Lucilin Suan and Mrs. Milagros Ouano as well as the officials of the barangay headed by Barangay Chairman, Joy Mangubat and the government of Mandaue City headed by Mayor Thadeo Ouano, MCSNHS is bound to reap more.

-Class Sections
+Class sections

 Curriculum

-MCSHS has a curriculum that provides an intensive and advanced program with special reference to Science, English and Mathematics.
+MCSNHS has a curriculum that provides an intensive and advanced program with special reference to Science, English and Mathematics.